 c) a scheduled series of transfers for which processing shall be initiated on the specific dates.

 46. Daily Processing Deadlines.
 External transfers initiated until 7:00 p.m.
 ET on business days will be effective the same day.
 External transfers initiated after 7:00 p.m.
 ET will be effective on the second business day following the initiation.
 Weekends and Bank Holidays are excluded as business days.
 Ameris Bank is not responsible for any failure of another financial institution to respond in a timely manner.

 47. External Transfer Fees.
-There is currently no fee for an External Transfer.
+There is a fee for each external funds transfer from your Bank account to an account owned by you at another U.S. financial institution.
+See the Miscellaneous Services Pricing Guide for details.
 Fees are reviewed periodically and are subject to change.
 You will be notified of any fee changes at least thirty (30) days prior to the change taking effect, as required by the Truth in Savings Act.

 48. External Transfers Authorization and Remittance.
 You authorize Ameris Bank to validate account(s) established for this service and owned by you at other U.S. Financial institution(s).
 Some financial institutions may restrict accounts eligible for this service.